18 Langs Rd, Ascot Vale 9370 1813

 Your bed may be the culprit…

-A bed lasts 8-10 years before the internals start to fail, how old is yours?
+A bed lasts 7-8 years before the internals start to fail – How old is yours?

 Your bed should be at least 15 centimetres longer than you are

-Buy the best bed that you can afford, this is the kind of thing where there is direct correlation between cost and quality.
+Buy the best bed that you can afford – there seems to be a strong correlation between cost and quality.

 Some tips for sleeping posture when pregnant

 Invest in a pregnancy pillow.
-There are full length ones or those just for under the belly, they really make a difference
+There are full length ones or those just for under the belly – and they really do make a difference!

 If you are suffering from hip region pain at night or when you get up, your bed may be too hard with your change in weight distribution.
 Regular egg carton foam underlay can drastically improve your symptoms.